Arimoro2020/Natural-Language-Processing-NLP-with-Disaster-Tweets/README.md

 # Natural-Language-Processing-NLP-with-Disaster-Tweets
-Building a machine learning model that predicts which Tweets are about real disasters and which ones are not.
+Building a machine learning model that predicts which Tweets are about real disasters and which ones are not- This is a submission for an open Kaggle competion with rolling leaderbord.